HantaoShu/ScScope/README.md

 # ScScope
-Scalable analysis of cell-type composition from single-cell transcriptomics using deep recurrent learning
+Reproduction of a part of the article "Scalable analysis of cell-type composition from single-cell transcriptomics using deep recurrent learning"